sauladalibor/xaml-docs/controls/radgridview/columns/frozen-columns.md

 # Frozen Columns

 __RadGridView__ provides an easy way to select one or more columns and exclude them from the horizontal scrolling.
 The frozen columns stay static on top of the horizontal scrolling.
-To freeze a column the user has to drag the frozen columns separator.
+To freeze a column, the user has to drag the frozen columns separator.

 ![Rad Grid View Frozencolumns 1](images/RadGridView_Frozencolumns_1.png)